Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 ## Introduction

-Adds all required Fedora objects depending on video or audio file uploaded and TRANSCRIPT datastream through the Islandora interface.
+Adds all required Fedora objects depending on video or audio file uploaded and TRANSCRIPT and MEDIATRACK datastream through the Islandora interface.
 Displays transcript content along with video or audio file.

 ## Requirements